Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot.md

 With automatic code generation and using natural language prompts, let dbt Copilot [generate code](/docs/cloud/use-dbt-copilot) and [generate documentation](/docs/build/documentation), [tests](/docs/build/data-tests), [metrics](/docs/build/metrics-overview), and [semantic models](/docs/build/semantic-models) for you with the click of a button in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-copilot) and [Visual Editor (beta)](/docs/cloud/build-ve-copilot).

 :::tip
 dbt Copilot is available to all Enterprise accounts.
-If you're interested in using dbt Copilot, [book a demo](https://www.getdbt.com/contact) and we'll help answer any questions you have.
+[Book a demo](https://www.getdbt.com/contact) to see how AI-driven development can streamline your workflow.
 :::

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/dbt-copilot-doc.gif" width="100%" title="Example of using dbt Copilot to generate documentation in the IDE" />